-African Leaders Advance Energy, Gas And Financing Plans Ahead Of Paris Summit
+African Leaders Advance Energy, Gas and Financing Plans Ahead of Paris Summit

 Executives highlighted structural weaknesses in LPG supply chains, from insufficient storage and import capacity to deteriorated rail infrastructure.
 Calls were made to streamline permitting, reconfigure rail corridors and rehabilitate dormant refineries to prevent recurring supply shocks.
 Meanwhile, state-owned entities including PetroSA outlined plans to revive processing capacity and stabilize domestic markets.
 Private operators including Petredec pointed to continued demand growth across East and Southern Africa and called for reforms to improve terminal access, transport efficiency and market transparency.

-These issues – long-standing but increasingly urgent – are expected to feature prominently in Paris, where project developers will seek partners for terminal expansions, rail rehabilitation and midstream infrastructure.
+These issues – long-standing but increasingly urgen– – are expected to feature prominently in Paris, where project developers will seek partners for terminal expansions, rail rehabilitation and midstream infrastructure.

 Capital Mobilization vs Infrastructure Constraints